Avenue Q: Background and structure

 Avenue Qs cast consists of three human characters who interact with eleven puppet characters.
 The puppets are animated and voiced by puppeteers who appear on stage, unconcealed.
 The puppet and human characters ignore the puppeteers, creating the illusion that the puppets are alive.
 To assist with the illusion, the puppeteers wear plain gray clothing in contrast to the human and puppet characters' colorful costumes.
 The same puppet may be operated by different puppeteers in different scenes, and the actor voicing the puppet may be, at times, not the one animating it.
 One puppeteer sometimes voices two or more puppets simultaneously.
 Conversely, the so-called "live-hands" puppets require two puppeteers – again, in full view of the audience.

 The show draws inspiration from and imitates the format of children's educational television show Sesame Street.
 Marx interned at the program early in his career, and all four of the original cast's principal puppeteers – John Tartaglia, Stephanie D'Abruzzo, Jennifer Barnhart and Rick Lyon – were Sesame Street performers (D'Abruzzo returned to Sesame Street after leaving Avenue Q).
-Three of the puppet characters are direct recognizable parodies of Sesame Street puppets: Roommates Rod and Nicky are a riff on Bert and Ernie, while Trekkie Monster bears the distinctive voice and disposition of Cookie Monster, though not his obsession with baked goods.
-(The production officially disclaims any connection with either Sesame Workshop or The Jim Henson Company.)
+Three of the puppet characters are direct recognizable parodies of Sesame Street puppets: Roommates Rod and Nicky are a Bert and Ernie-like duo, while the reclusive Trekkie Monster's voice and disposition are similar to Cookie Monster's.
+The musical officially disclaims any connection with either Sesame Workshop or The Jim Henson Company.